 Are you deploying a Rails app?
-Here are lots of things you’ll probably have to watch for as you do… I’ve been writing an open-source gem and a for-pay online class about this for months now.
+Here are lots of things you’ll probably have to watch for as you do… I’ve been writing an open-source gem and a (edited to add: now defunct) for-pay online class about this for months now.
 Let me share some things.

 There are lots of big reasons that deploying a Rails app is hard.
 And lots of well-known, big tasks.
 But when you’re provisioning a server and deploying your application to it, lots of little things go wrong too.

 I feel like the big things get a lot of respect already.
 Let’s look into some of the under-appreciated little things you have to get right in order to make a good deploy happen.

 For starters, a lot of these small issues can require a lot of debugging.
 You know those two-line fixes that take three hours to find?
 Deployment is full of those.
 Here are some of mine to speed you on your way.

 You can’t compile recent Ruby on a VM with less than approximately 1GB of RAM.
 The amount varies a bit, of course.

 When you try, you discover that GCC gives an internal compiler error as its “out of RAM” notice.
 Also, that the RVM cookbook tells you a completely wrong directory for the six logfiles to check for errors.
 At least, if you install RVM in user directories.